 The Greek Latomie

-The Latomie are ancient, depth and impressive grottos to extract stones.
+The Latomie are ancient, limestone grottos used as prisons during the Greek age.
 Nowadays, these same caves have been turned in lush gardens which gave me the impression to travel into a prehistoric age.
 The path I toured is divided by two long rows of high trees and ancient species of plants.
 The Latomie surrounded the ancient Greek city and formed two zones, the one called Paradise (I traveled it during my tour) and the one called Cappuccini.
 Among them, the most picturesque is just the Latomia of Paradise.

 There, I visited a very high pointed grotto with the strange shape of an ear (see the image).
 Indeed, it is called the Ear of Dionysus (l’Orecchio di Dionisio).
 It was Caravaggio who gave this name to the cave.
 The Italian painter linked the shape of the grotto with the legend of tyrant Dionysus who segregated the prisoners to hear their secrets.

-To the east end of the archeological Park, there is a great burial with a magnificent architectural style, namely: the tomb of Archimede.
+To the East end of the archeological Park, there is a great burial with a magnificent architectural style, namely: the tomb of Archimedes.